 Day 1- Stroll The Old City

-One the first day, it’s great to acclimate yourself with the old city.
+On the first day, it’s great to acclimate yourself to the old city.
 Please remember to wear comfortable shoes!
 Don’t even bother with the cute shoes that will make your toes bleed after a few hours.
-Stumbling along with a bum foot, is no fun!!
+Stumbling along with a bum foot is no fun!!

 Best Breakfast Cafes Of Dubrovnik